Global HIV/AIDS Organizations

 Who Is Involved in the Global Response to HIV and AIDS?

-There are many nongovernmental organizations (NGOs), foundations, and other key partners engaged in the global response to HIV and AIDS.
+There are many nongovernmental organizations (NGOs), multilateral organizations, foundations, and other key partners engaged in the global response to HIV and AIDS.
 Below are some of the largest NGOs working to prevent new HIV infections and scale up access to treatment and related health services for people with HIV.

 The Global Fund

-The Global FundExit Disclaimer is a partnership designed to accelerate the end of AIDS, tuberculosis, and malaria as epidemics.
-An international organization founded in 2002, the Global Fund mobilizes and invests more than US$4 billion a year to fight the deadliest infectious diseases, challenge the injustice that fuels them, and strengthens health systems in more than 100 countries.
-The Fund works in partnership with governments, civil society, technical agencies, the private sector, and people affected by the diseases to challenge barriers and embrace innovation..The Global Fund raises funds on a three-year cycle, bringing longer term predictability in the fight against AIDS, TB and malaria and in reinforcing resilient and sustainable systems for health.
-Governments, the private sector and nongovernmental organizations pledge funds to support our mission.
-The Global Fund provides 30% of all international financing for HIV programs and has invested $24.2 billion in programs to prevent and treat HIV/AIDS as of June 2022.
+The Global FundExit Disclaimer is a worldwide partnership to defeat HIV, tuberculosis (TB), and malaria and ensure a healthier, safer, and more equitable future for all.
+An international organization founded in 2002, the Global Fund mobilizes and invests more than US$5 billion a year to fight the deadliest infectious diseases, challenge the injustice that fuels them, and strengthen health systems in more than 100 countries.
+The Fund works in partnership with civil society, governments, private sector partners, philanthropists, technical partners, and communities affected by these diseases to find solutions that have the most impact and take them to scale worldwide.
+The Global Fund raises funds on a three-year cycle, bringing longer-term predictability in the fight against AIDS, TB, and malaria and reinforcing resilient and sustainable systems for health.
+Governments, the private sector, and nongovernmental organizations pledge funds to support its mission.
+The Global Fund provides almost 30% of all international financing for HIV programs and, over the past two decades, has invested more than US$65 billion, saving 65 million lives and reducing the combined death rate from HIV, TB, and malaria by more than half in the countries where it invests.
 Since 2020, the Global Fund has also stepped up to support countries to mitigate the impact of COVID-19 on the HIV response.

 International AIDS Society